 It’s widely accepted that airplanes’ rapid filtration systems help keep them a safe means of transportation.
 Still, being in closed quarters for hours does come with risks (minimized by the use of face masks by passengers and crew).A 2018 study from Emory looked at transmission rates of infectious diseases on aircraft and concluded that window seats typically offer the most isolation, as opposed to middle and aisle seats which come into contact with many more passengers.

 SIGN UP IN ADVANCE TO AVOID LINES

-While the number of travelers has plummeted since March 2020, airport lines to check bags and go through security can still be unpredictable.
+The number of travelers plummeted in March 2020, but has since returned almost to 2019 levels.
+Airport lines to check bags and go through security can still be unpredictable.
 But there are a few easy steps to avoid them.

 Global Entry and TSA Precheck usually help, but the programs don’t actually guarantee Pre-check every time, and many airports have limited the Pre-check security checkpoints with fewer travelers passing through.
 Having Clear, meanwhile, guarantees line-free security screenings at more than 30 airports around the country.

 PURCHASE THE RIGHT PPE & SANITIZERS

 Face coverings are required on flights.
 Another tip: bring antimicrobial wipes for international travel instead of large amounts of liquid hand sanitizer.
 Not only do they make it easier to give your immediate surroundings an extra cleaning, but they won’t set off any security issues that liquids sometimes can.
 TSA has expanded their fluid allowance—up to 12 ounces—for sanitizer, but as Melissa Biggs Bradley discovered on her October trip to Kenya, the team at Heathrow doesn’t make the same exception.